Thyroid Function Tests

-Thyroid function tests are common tests done to see how well the thyroid is working.
+Thyroid function tests are commonly done to see how well the thyroid is working.
+Some

 Blood tests.
 This test is done to measure the level of thyroid-stimulating hormone (TSH) in the

-blood, which helps determine thyroid function.
-High levels of the hormone indicate
+blood.
+This helps see how well the thyroid is working.
+High levels of the TSH indicate

-Ultrasound exam of the thyroid gland.
-An ultrasound scan uses high-frequency sound waves to create an image of the internal organs.
+Ultrasound.
+This test uses high-frequency sound waves to create an image of the internal organs.

-It's done to detect signs of abnormal enlargement, or nodules, on the thyroid,
+It's done to find signs of abnormal enlargement, or nodules, on the thyroid.
+It's

-Thyroid scans using radioactive iodine or technetium (another radioactive element).
-This test helps determine the cause of abnormal thyroid function.
+Thyroid scans.
+This test helps find the cause of abnormal thyroid function.
 This may be important

-in deciding whether a person will need his or her thyroid removed (thyroidectomy).
+in deciding whether you will need your thyroid removed (thyroidectomy).

 Radioactive iodine uptake test.
 This test involves giving a small amount of radioactive iodine to measure how much

 is taken up by the thyroid.
-This test can distinguish between several causes of elevated
+This test can tell the difference between several causes